DevanshSharma351/Push2Prod/README.md

 - The server listens on port `3000`
 - On startup, the app needs to run database migrations before the server starts

 > Hint: Prisma has two separate commands — one for development (`migrate dev`) and one meant for production deployments (`migrate deploy`).
-Use the right one here.
+Use the right one here. make sure to add RUN apk add --no-cache openssl , COPY prisma ./prisma and RUN npx prisma generate ,to run properly(food for thought:why needed ?).

 ---